Frequently asked questions

 Answer:

-Yes, I provide in person services in Sandpoint, Idaho and I offer secure, HIPAA-compliant online therapy for women in Idaho, Washington, and Montana states.
+Yes, I provide in person services in Sandpoint, Idaho and I offer secure, HIPAA-compliant online therapy for women in Idaho and Washington State.
 Many of my client’s travel between these states, or live further away from my office, which is why online sessions are so convenient and helpful.
 Therapy doesn’t have to be disrupted due to location or travel.

 What’s your Rate and Do you take insurance?